jschap1/VICMATLAB/README.md

 ## VICMATLAB
-Matlab functions for preparing inputs files --- and processing output files --- for the Variable Infiltration Capacity (VIC) model.
+Matlab functions for preparing inputs for - and processing outputs from - the Variable Infiltration Capacity (VIC) model.
 Has functionality for the following VIC versions: VIC-4.2.d, VIC-5 Classic Driver, and VIC-5 Image Driver.

 ## Tutorial